Posted on April 05th, 2017

 How were industrial engineers exposed to asbestos?

 The job of industrial engineers focuses on improving business practices by streamlining processes and operations, designing methods of reducing costs and increasing the safety of the work environment.
 Although their work is mostly carried out from behind a desk, it is crucial for industrial engineers to observe first-hand how the company is running its business in order to come up with the most efficient improvement strategies.
-Thus, industrial engineers who worked in oil refineries and steel mills before the 1980s had to regularly conduct a through evaluation of the equipment, which often contained asbestos, as well as spend a considerable time among employees who handle asbestos directly to carefully analyze the work process.Asbestos Screening
+Thus, industrial engineers who worked in oil refineries and steel mills before the 1980s had to regularly conduct a thorough evaluation of the equipment, which often contained asbestos, as well as spend a considerable time among employees who handle asbestos directly to carefully analyze the work process.Asbestos Screening

 How were stationary engineers exposed to asbestos?

 The risk of asbestos exposure was particularly high for stationary engineers, as their job involved the maintenance and repairing of boilers insulated with large amounts of asbestos.
-They commonly worked in petroleum refineries, power facilities and industrial factories, all of which were notorious for their large-scale use of asbestos.
+They commonly worked in petroleum refineries, power facilities, and industrial factories, all of which were notorious for their large-scale use of asbestos.
 Because industrial equipment has a tendency to overheat, the risk of fire was enormous and thereby, reliable insulation was mandatory.
 Boilers were wrapped in asbestos insulation and in order to access the vessel, stationary engineers had to remove it, which would release asbestos fibers into the air.
 As protective equipment was not required, engineers would unavoidably inhale asbestos fibers.Asbestos Screening

 How were operating engineers exposed to asbestos?